 At the Green Tree Inn, owners Gary and Connie go above and beyond for all of their guests treating them as if they were family.
 We loved our stay in the pet-friendly room which had a comfortable bed, ample storage space, and our favorite part, the cozy screened-in porch, which our dog, Bentley enjoyed sunbathing during the day and we enjoyed listening to nature in the cool evening.

 All basic toiletries are provided for each guest as well as a set of bicycles to use on one of the many nearby paths or the Great River Road.
-If you need any other last minute items, the Elsah General Store is within walking distance or you can drive to Grafton, Illinois (5 minutes by car) or Alton, Illinois (20 minutes by car) which makes the Green Tree Inn of Elsah in an ideal location for your stay at in the Meeting of the Great Rivers.
+If you need any other last minute items, the Elsah General Store is within walking distance or you can drive to Grafton, Illinois (5 minutes by car) or Alton, Illinois (20 minutes by car) which makes the Green Tree Inn of Elsah in an ideal location for your romantic getaways in Illinois this weekend!

 Each morning, Connie prepares a delicious breakfast and afternoon sweet treat all of which are delicious!
 The hash brown quiche, pumpkin pancakes, fresh baked apples, and peanut butter gooey butter cake made for an indulging culinary experience.
 Another benefit is the variety of beverage options for guests.
 Connie and Gary keep a fridge stocked with complimentary sodas and water and also have a Keurig and regular coffee maker that guests can enjoy any time of the day.